 - SMPTE Profile for Use of IEEE Std 1588 [126] Precision Time Protocol in Professional Broadcast Applications [127].

-TSN AF and NEF may determine the PTP functionalities supported by DS-TT and NW-TT and may configure PTP instances in DS-TT and NW-TT using port and bridge management information exchange as described in Annex K, clause K.2.
+TSN AF and NEF may determine the PTP functionalities supported by DS-TT and NW-TT and may configure PTP instances in DS-TT and NW-TT using port and User plane Node management information exchange as described in Annex K, clause K.2.